Nationalkid/python/pyqt_likert/README.rst

 An example using the likert scale
 ----------------------------------

-The example is based on a small sample of data of Villanueva's thesis.
+The GUI is based on a small sample of Villanueva's dissertation data.
-The input data was produced after qualitative survey to understand people's perception on how much they value ecosystem services towards some landscapes.
+The excel file (sample.xlsx) is a subset of qualitative data survey that aimed to understand people's perception on how much they value ecosystem services towards landscapes.

 The ecosystem services were the following :